mlisook/plastic-map-info/README.md

 `bower install --save paper-map-info`

-Note that the 1.0 version was "paper" and the 2.0 is "plastic".
+Note that the 1.0 version was "paper" and the 2.0/3.0 version is "plastic".

 ## Live Demos